 Dean of Academic Affairs, National Tribal Trial College

-Dr. James D. Diamond is Dean of Academic Affairs at The National Tribal Trial College.
+James D. Diamond is the Interim Director of the Indigenous Peoples Law and Policy Program and Professor of Practice at the University of Arizona James E. Rogers College of Law.
 He is the former Director of the Indigenous Peoples Law and Policy Program's Tribal Justice Clinic and a law professor at the University of Arizona College of Law.
 Diamond taught the Tribal Justice Clinic, Tribal Courts/Tribal Law, Criminal Law, and Criminal Procedure there.
 Diamond was a Special Prosecutor in the Pascua Yaqui Tribal Court in Arizona.
 He joined the faculty of the National Tribal Trial College in 2016.

 Prior to teaching, Dr. Diamond practiced law for 25 years in Connecticut.
 He achieved success as a criminal attorney as both a state prosecutor and a defense attorney.
 Diamond is certified by the National Board of Trial Advocacy as a criminal trial specialist, has extensive criminal trial experience, and was the lead lawyer in more than 1,000 criminal cases.